privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ## Timeline and roadmap

-Following are the timelines for Adtechs interested in testing Bidding and Auction services.
+Following is the timeline and roadmap for adtechs interested in testing Bidding and Auction services.

 ### Open sourcing

-Bidding and Auction services is open sourced to [Github repo][59].
+Bidding and Auction services are open sourced to [Github repo][59].
 There will be releases every week or a continuous sync to Github setup.

 ### Alpha testing

-Alpha Testing includes running services on non-production user opt-in traffic.
+Alpha Testing includes running services on **non-production user opt-in traffic**.
-Alpha testing will be available starting July 2023.
-Alpha program is a **rolling window**; when an adtech onboards, we will support the adtech with initial integration.
+Alpha testing / adtech onboarding is ongoing **starting July 2023**.

+Alpha program is a **rolling window**.
+When an adtech onboards, we will support the adtech with initial integration.
 During Alpha, the Minimum Viable Product (MVP) of Bidding and Auction services will be available.

-On a high level, there will be support for the following:
+On a high level, there are support for the following:

   * Bidding and Auction services running in [trusted execution environment][29].
   * Bidding and Auction services and [key management systems][10] integration.
   * Privacy and security protections: